drobsonaraujo/bonero/src/device_trezor/README.md

 ## Dependencies

 Trezor uses [Protobuf](https://protobuf.dev/) library.
-Monero is now compiled with C++ 17 by default.
+Bonero is now compiled with C++ 17 by default.
 Protobuf v21 is tested, older versions are not guaranteed to work.
 Note that Protobuf v23+ requires C++ 17.

 If you are getting Trezor compilation errors, it may be caused by abseil (protobuf dependency) not being compiled with C++17.